Lunexa-AI/recsys-lite/docs/deployment_guide.md

 # Deployment Guide for Small Apps

-This guide shows how to deploy vector-recsys-lite in production for small-scale apps (<10k users/items).
+This guide shows how to deploy recsys-lite in production for small-scale apps (<10k users/items).
 It's designed to be simple and resource-efficient.

 ## Quick Setup

-1. **Install**: `pip install vector_recsys_lite`
+1. **Install**: `pip install recsys_lite`
 2. **Train Model**: Use CLI or API to create a model.pkl
 3. **Deploy**: Use the `deploy` command or integrate manually